-The research team then followed up with the people in their sample over 18 years and recorded the number and causes of death.
-In particular, they were interested in death from ‘all causes’ (this included CVD and cancer), cardiovascular disease (CVD), and cancer.
+The research team followed up with the people in their sample over 18 years, recording the number and causes of death.
+In particular, they were interested in death from ‘all causes’ (CVD and cancer), cardiovascular disease (CVD), and cancer.

 It’s quite incredible to have research going on for 18 years!
 This is called longitudinal research and it was very long indeed!